LinuxDragon57/Fang-CMS/README.md

 # LinuxDragon_CMS
-A blog content management system designed to render content as efficient, static pages using the Flask microframework.
+A blog content management system designed to render content as efficient, static pages using the Flask microframework.<br>
-This project currently is unnamed.
+This project is currently unnamed.
 For now, it is called linuxdragon_cms because it is a cms for my domain: https://www.linuxdragon.dev

-## Liscensing and Permissions
+## Licensing and Permissions
 All software, images, and designs are protected copyrighted work in the US and other countries.
 Copyright :copyright: 2019 E. L. Jackson.

     This program is free software: you can redistribute it and/or modify